-Act 345 of the Public Acts of 1937 and most recently amended for Township of Ypsilanti 8/8/2018.
+Act 345 of the Public Acts of 1937 and most recently amended for Township of Ypsilanti in 2024.

 Eligibility for Participation

 Any full time permanent firefighters and police officers employed by the Township.
 The Plan is open to new hires for Police and Fire.